Teenage Mutant Ninja Turtles: Turtles in Time: Gameplay

 Like its predecessor, Turtles in Time was available for the arcades in two- and four-player versions.
 In the two-player versions, each player gets to choose which of the four turtles they wish to control, whereas in the four-player versions the characters are assigned to the control panel from left to right in the following order: Leonardo, Michelangelo, Donatello, and Raphael.
 Each playable character has his own strengths and weaknesses.
-New features in this game include the ability to execute a power attack by hitting an enemy several times in a row, and the ability to slam Foot Soldiers into surrounding enemies.
+New features include the ability to execute a power attack by hitting an enemy several times in a row, and the ability to slam foot soldiers into surrounding enemies.

 The game features the same control scheme of the previous arcade release.
 It uses a joystick for movement, an attack button and a jump button.
 Certain joystick/button combinations can make a Turtle run, perform a slide or dash attack, jump higher, perform a stationary or directed air attack, or perform a special attack.

 Players guide the turtles through a series of levels.
-The first takes place in the streets of New York City.
-Later levels transport the turtles to representations of various historical eras.
-In each level, players face enemies from both the 1987 cartoon and the feature film Teenage Mutant Ninja Turtles II: The Secret of the Ooze, including Foot Soldier and Stone Warriors.
-Bosses featured are Baxter Stockman, Metalhead, a group of Pizza Monsters, the Rat King, Tokka and Rahzar, Shredder in a massive mech suit, Cement Man, Slash, Bebop and Rocksteady, Leatherhead, Krang in his android suit, Krang in a huge UFO, Shredder, and Super Shredder.
+The first takes place in the streets of New York City, others transport the turtles to representations of various historical eras.
+In each level, players face enemies from both the 1987 cartoon and the feature film Teenage Mutant Ninja Turtles II: The Secret of the Ooze, including foot soldiers, and stone warriors.
+Bosses featured in the arcade version are Baxter Stockman in his fly form, Metalhead, a group of Pizza Monsters, Cement Man, the duo of Tokka and Rahzar, Leatherhead, Krang (first in his android suit, then in a huge UFO) and Shredder.